 What Are Some Common Hot Flash Triggers?

 There are a few common hot flash triggers that women can easily identify and reduce their exposure to.

-Unlike alcohol, caffeine is a vasoconstrictor, meaning it narrows the blood vessels, but that doesn’t mean it can’t trigger a hot flash.
-In fact, in many women, it still does.
-Caffeine is a stimulant, and like all stimulants, it raises heart rate and blood pressure, both of which can raise body temperature.
-The hypothalamus registers this rise in body temperature as a threat to maintaining steady body temperature, and again, it triggers a hot flash to cool down the body through sweat released from the glands in the skin.
+Unlike alcohol, caffeine is a vasoconstrictor, meaning it narrows the blood vessels, but that doesn’t mean it can’t cause a hot flash.
+In fact, for many women, it still does.
+Caffeine is a stimulant, and like all stimulants, it raises heart rate and blood pressure, both of which can make you warmer.
+The hypothalamus registers this rise in body temperature as a threat to maintaining stability, and again, it triggers a hot flash to cool down the body through sweat released from the glands in the skin.

 It also takes a long time for caffeine to be metabolized by the body.
 One six-ounce cup of coffee in the morning can take up to 12 hours for the body to metabolize and expel.
 This means that the likelihood of experiencing multiple hot flashes throughout the day increases.

 Spicy food, though delicious, is another hot flash culprit.
 Chili peppers, jalapeños, and other hot peppers are also vasodilators.
 They raise body temperature by increasing the speed at which blood flows through the cardiovascular system.
 Additionally, spicy foods increase levels of hormones like adrenaline.
 When you eat something with spice, like an herb or a pepper, your brain registers the heat that your tongue experiences as if it is, quite literally, on fire.
 This causes your brain to warn the rest of your body to release adrenaline and decrease feelings of pain in the only effective way the body knows how.
 However, this process is also a double-edged sword with unwanted side effects, as it causes both your heart rate and blood pressure to rise, which can cause a hot flash.